Employment Contracts and Non-Compete / Non-Solicitation Agreements

-I have extensive experience reviewing and negotiating employment contracts and non-compete agreements, and have litigated these matters in federal and state courts.
+I have extensive experience reviewing and negotiating employment contracts and non-compete/ non-solicitation agreements (including for jurisdictions in Illinois as well as in most other states), and have litigated these matters in federal and state courts.

 Employment Contracts.
 Employment contracts are frequently prepared by the employer’s attorney, and therefore often contain clauses that disproportionately favor the employer - and that place the employee at a legal disadvantage if problems arise, which can place the employee at financial risk.